 - Pour into mini bags of Doritos for “walking tacos”

 Absolutely!
 You can easily change this one from chicken to beef or sausage.

 For this recipe, no, it is not recommended as regular cheeses tend to clump up together and do not have the same movie theatre nacho cheese melt.

 Technically yes.
-If I were to alter this dip for the microwave, I would slowly melt the Velveeta in a microwave safe bowl until nearly melted point (according to the package directions).
-Then add in the rest of the ingredients like beans, Rotel, sour cream and taco seasoning before finish melting.
+If I were to alter this dip for the microwave, I would slowly melt the Velveeta in a microwave-safe bowl until nearly melted point (according to the package directions).
+Then add in the rest of the ingredients like beans, Rotel, sour cream, and taco seasoning before finishing melting.

 - 1/3 cup sour cream

 - 1 can Black Beans - drained and rinsed